Analyze your bank statement

 Calculate maximum loan amount

-Using standard debt-to-income ratios (usually 43–50%), the lender determines the maximum monthly payment you can carry, then works backward to a loan amount.
+Using the lender's debt-to-income rules, reserve requirements, and current pricing, the underwriter determines the maximum housing payment you can carry and works backward to a loan amount.

 Example Income Calculation